Big File Upload Configuration (> 512MB)

 php_value upload_max_filesize = 16G php_value post_max_size = 16G

 Adjust these values for your needs.
 If you see PHP timeouts in your logfiles, increase the timeout values, which are in seconds:

 The mod_reqtimeout Apache module could also stop large uploads from completing.

-If you’re using this module and getting failed uploads of large files, either disable it in your Apache config or raise the configured
+If you’re using this module and getting large file uploads fail, either disable the module in your Apache config or increase the

 On Ubuntu, you can disable the module by running the following command:

 On CentOS, comment out the following line in

 LoadModule reqtimeout_module modules/mod_reqtimeout.so

 /etc/httpd/conf/httpd.conf, restart Apache.